Carbon dioxide in the atmosphere of Earth

 The present atmospheric concentration of CO_{2} is the highest for 14 million years.
-Concentrations of CO_{2} in the atmosphere were as high as 4,000 ppm during the Cambrian period about 500 million years ago, when the concentration was 20 times greater than today, and as low as 180 ppm during the Quaternary glaciation of the last two million years.
-Reconstructed temperature records for the last 420 million years indicate that atmospheric CO_{2} concentrations peaked at ~2,000 ppm during the Devonian (~400 Ma) period, and again in the Triassic (220–200 Ma) period and was four times current levels during the Jurassic period (201–145 Ma).
+Concentrations of CO_{2} in the atmosphere were as high as 4,000 ppm during the Cambrian period about 500 million years ago, and as low as 180 ppm during the Quaternary glaciation of the last two million years.
+Reconstructed temperature records for the last 420 million years indicate that atmospheric CO_{2} concentrations peaked at approximately 2,000 ppm.
+This peak happened during the Devonian period (400 million years ago).
+Another peak occurred in the Triassic period (220–200 million years ago).